 Costs to complete mandatory immunizations, lab tests, and certifications.

-Current Level C CPR certification from a recognized provider
+Current Level C CPR from a recognized provider

 Current standard first aid certification from a recognized provider